jr-leary7/scLANE/README.md

                                   glmm.adaptive = TRUE,
                                   id.vec = sim_data$subject,
                                   n.cores = 4)
-#> scLANE testing completed for 100 genes across 1 lineage in 2.73 mins
+#> scLANE testing completed for 100 genes across 1 lineage in 2.39 mins
 ```

-{% note %}

-**Note**: the GLMM backend is still under development, as we are working
+> [!NOTE] The GLMM mode is still under development, as we are working
-on further reducing runtime and increasing the odds of the underlying
+> on further reducing runtime and increasing the odds of the underlying
-optimization process converging successfully.
+> optimization process converging successfully.
 As such, updates will be
-frequent and functionality / results may shift slightly.
+> frequent and functionality / results may shift slightly.

-{% endnote %}

-Like the GLM backend, the GLMM backend uses a likelihood ratio test to
+Like the GLM mode, the GLMM mode uses a likelihood ratio test to compare
-compare the null & alternate models.
-We fit the two nested models using
+the null & alternate models.
+We fit the two nested models using maximum
-maximum likelihood estimation instead of
+likelihood estimation instead of
 [REML](https://en.wikipedia.org/wiki/Restricted_maximum_likelihood) in
 order to perform this test; the null model in this case is a negative
 binomial GLMM with a random intercept for each subject.